Becoming the Bravest

 Firehouse: The Photography of Jill Freedman

-On display through Summer 2023
+On display through Winter 2023

 Showcasing award-winning photographer Jill Freedman’s moving collection of photographs documenting New York City firefighters on the job in the ‘70s.
 Firehouse: The Photography of Jill Freedman.
 The exhibition features a number of images contained in Freedman’s book, Firehouse, which was released in 1977 and garnered rave reviews highlighting their honesty and grit that captured the danger, tragedy, heroism, and camaraderie of being a firefighter in New York City.
 CNN once described the photographs as “images that describe a community of men in their full humanity, heroic but not just heroes.
 Pictures of terrible danger meet moments of rough tenderness, then all gives way to goofball antics back at the station.